ramdevmurali/BBC/README.md

 #### Desired Task 1: Named Entity Recognition (Status: Partially Fulfilled)
 -   **Requirement:** *"Identify documents and extract the named entities for media personalities, clearly identifying their jobs."*
 -   **Status:** **Partially Fulfilled.**
 -   **Implementation:** The NER model (`dslim/bert-base-NER`) successfully extracts `PERSON` entities from the text.
+The current NER output does not attempt to assign or infer the professional roles (e.g., “musician,” “politician”) of the extracted PERSON entities.
 The more advanced sub-task of **Relation Extraction** (linking an entity to its role) was identified as a challenging component.
+Achieving the full requirement would involve implementing a relation extraction pipeline or leveraging prompt-based large language models to link each PERSON entity to their job or role, which was outside the scope of this prototype.
 In line with the project guidelines which 'encourage submission of solutions even if it only partially meets the requirements,' this was pragmatically scoped out for this prototype.
 -   **Deliverable:** The `outputs/ner_results.csv` file demonstrates the successful entity extraction.

 #### Desired Task 2: Event Summarization (Status: Fulfilled)